 your child to get some exercise.
 This is good for overall health.
 And it may help

 to lessen tiredness.

-- Get emotional support for your child.
-Find a counselor or child support
+Get emotional support for your child.
+A counselor, psychologist, or child support

 Make sure your child attends all follow-up appointments.

 When should I call my child’s healthcare provider?